Nael-Studio/nael-platform/examples/auth-http/README.md

 BETTER_AUTH_SECRET="your-64-byte-secret" bun run src/main.ts
 ```

 By default the server listens on <http://127.0.0.1:4100>.
-During bootstrap we automatically register every native Better Auth endpoint under `/api/auth/*`, so you can hit paths like `/api/auth/sign-up/email` or `/api/auth/get-session` immediately.
+The `BetterAuthHttpModule` automatically registers every native Better Auth endpoint under `/api/auth/*`, so you can hit paths like `/api/auth/sign-up/email` or `/api/auth/get-session` immediately.
 A sample protected route is still available at `/profile`.

 ## Configuration